 Well, with tonight being a school night, we got all gussied up on Saturday evening for an early celebratory dinner while watching the KU game at our favorite little neighborhood joint.
 You guys, I brushed my hair and even wore a bra that didn’t involve the word SPORTS in front of it.
 YOU ARE SO HAWT FOR ME RIGHT NOW.

 So this is us.
 Shoveling 17 wheelbarrows of pasta carbonara and stroganoff into our heads.
 Celebrizatin’.
 Clinkidy clink.
 Living the dream.
+As always, a pill will help.
 Cheering on the Jayhawks.
 Like, so amped up.
 And then the half time rolls around and Aaron leans over to me, “I have an idea.
 Let’s head home and put the couch together like a big fort and watch the rest there.”
 Me, “duuuuude yeeeessssssss.”

 And then the next thing we remember is waking up to the weatherman talking about how HOT it was on Mass Street in Lawrence because of the miraculous and unexpected win.
 And it was light outside.